 Causes of Septoria Leaf Spot of Blueberries

 The fungus that causes septoria leaf spot in blueberries lives on weeds and plant debris, especially infected leaves that drop from the plant.
-It thrives in damp conditions, and the spores are splashed on stems and leaves by wind and water.

 Symptoms of Blueberries with Septoria Leaf Spot